locessentials/eng401-business-english-us/unit3/week7/technical-specifications-assignment.md

 ## Reflection Questions

-Consider these questions as you work
+Consider these questions as you work...

-1. How does the use of specifications set me apart from other workers?
+1. How does the use of specifications set me apart from other professionals?
 2. How can I verbalize the value of specifications to potential employers and clients?
 3. How can I get stakeholder buyin on the specifications I've developed?
-4.

 ---